pilotmoon/PopClip-Extensions/source/OpenAIChat.popclipext/Readme.md

 ### Actions

-The main action, **Chat**, sends the selected text to OpenAI and appends the response as a new line.
+The main action, **Chat**, sends the selected text to OpenAI and either pastes the response after the selected text, replaces the selected text with the response, or copies the response to the clipboard.

 Modifiers:

-- Hold Shift(⇧) to copy just the response to the clipboard.
+- Hold Shift(⇧) to copy the response to the clipboard.

-- Hold Option(⌥)-Shift(⇧) to paste just the response over the selection.
+- Hold Option(⌥) to do the opposite of the current Response Handling setting.

 The **Reset** action (broom icon) clears the current chat history to start a fresh conversation.